lalpert/gradsearch-scala/README.md

 * File an issue.
 If it's broken or something you want to see, let us know!

 ## Build & Run ##
 Re:search requires a locally running mysql.
 Install mysql onto your local system for running gradsearch.
 Use the Scala build tool (sbt) to run Re:search locally.
-Using JRebel significantly improves sbt reload times.

 ```sh
 $ cd gradsearch